Global Education Office

 Building on a thirty-two year tradition of excellence in English language and language-supported education at Mason, the INTO George Mason University joint venture was established in 2014.
 This venture marks the fifth INTO University Partnership in the United States.

-Located in the new Mason Global Center, Mason offers academic International Year One and English language development programs administered by the Academic Division of the INTO Mason joint venture.
+Located in the Ángel Cabrera Global Center, Mason offers academic International Year One, Pathways and English language development programs administered by the Academic Division of the INTO Mason joint venture.
 Personalized support tailored to international students' educational, social and cultural needs prepares them to progress with confidence as degree-seeking students.
 INTO Mason provides international students with learning experiences and services that promote academic, professional and personal success.
-International Year One programs are available to students interested in studying in a wide range of degree programs at both the graduate and undergraduate levels.
+International Year One and Pathways programs are available to students interested in studying in a wide range of degree programs at both the graduate and undergraduate levels.
 An Academic English program is available to students looking to develop their language proficiency on a short term basis or as they complete the application process for a pathway or direct admission.
-All of the innovative International Year One and English language programs offered at INTO Mason are delivered by highly qualified university faculty.
+All of the innovative International Year One, Pathways and English language programs offered at INTO Mason are delivered by highly qualified university faculty.